lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 not-so-easy.
 Let me give a general sense of what type of content I am talking about.
 Consider vegetarian and non-vegetarian eating habits.
 Simplest of the arguments will split opinions among factions.
 The neutrals are easy to get baptized to either side.
-Only when you give enough time the fog begins to clear.
+Only when you give enough time, the fog begins to clear.
-Till then, the arguments go on like meteor shower.
+Till then, the arguments go on like meteor showers.
 Never hitting anything.
 Its not necessary that one side is ultimately right and other is wrong.
-But, there is something special about the ways the bad arguments work here, which makes it easy to know who is putting real arguments and who is shuffling flip-flops.
+But there is something special about the ways bad arguments work here, which makes it easy to know who is putting real arguments and who is shuffling flip-flops.
 Meanwhile the flip-flop guy isn't aware of things and has trust on the points of virtue of his / her cause.
 This makes it hard. *"Hey you are being good, but its